NickMcConnell/FAangband/docs/playing.rst

 control keys, and often, you can disable their special effects.

-If you are playing on a UNIX or similar system, then 'Ctrl-C' will interrupt Angband.
+If you are playing on a UNIX or similar system, then 'Ctrl-C' will interrupt FAangband.
 The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, since the fifth will quit the game, after killing your character.
 Also, 'Ctrl-Z' will suspend the game, and return you to the original command